 The University of Chicago Medicine is comprised of the Pritzker School of Medicine and the Division of Biological Sciences of the University of Chicago.
 It includes the Bernard Mitchell Hospital, Duchossois Center for Advanced Medicine, Rubloff Intensive Care Tower, the Surgery/Brain Research Pavilion, Chicago Lying-in Hospital, the Center for Care and Discovery, and Comer Children's Hospital.
 More than 90 specialty outpatient clinics are part of the medical center.
 It is one of the larger medical systems in the Chicago area, with over 650 beds, and more than 700,000 outpatient visits per year.
 Many satellite clinics in community hospitals and outpatient practices also exist throughout the Chicagoland area.
 The Pritzker School of Medicine trains a higher proportion of academically oriented physicians than any other medical school in the country, and is highly ranked for its translational science training programs.
-The Division of Biological Sciences is composed of faculty-researchers in both basic science and clinical areas, including a collection of Nobel laureates, and receives over \$80 million annually in research grants.
+The Biological Sciences Division (BSD) is composed of faculty-researchers in both basic science and clinical areas, including a collection of Nobel laureates, and receives over \$80 million annually in research grants.

 The University of Chicago is in the Hyde Park neighborhood on the South side of the city.
 The University has an excellent library system, computer services, and many intellectual and social offerings.
 Hyde Park is a quiet urban residential neighborhood, centered around the University, and is noted for its multicultural flavor, cultural activities, and intellectual opportunities, as well as its historical architecture.
 Hyde Park and its neighbor community, Kenwood, are also known as the Chicago home of President Barack Obama and his family.
 The communities the medical center serves are quite diverse: two-thirds identify as racial/ethnic minorities, a quarter of residents are under age 18 and a third of residents are considered older adults; and 20% of families live below the poverty line.
 The University of Chicago is situated five miles south of Chicago's downtown area and one-half mile from Lake Michigan, affording access to a wide variety of cultural, recreational, and professional opportunities.
 Affordable housing close to the University is readily available.
 Interns often choose to live near the campus, as well as across the Chicagoland area.
 Access to the University of Chicago Medicine is easily available through both public transportation and by car.
+Interns are able to use their UCM ID within Hyde Park for free access to the buses operated by the City of Chicago as well as the University's shuttles which run in continuous loops throughout the day.